 When people who love wild mushrooms say “foray,” they’re talking about organizing a group to go into the forest to look for fungi.
 The purpose of a foray can be to hunt for edibles, collect for scientific study, or look at the beauty and diversity of mushrooms.
 Most forays are for the day (about 9:30 am to 4 pm) and are usually on a Saturday or Sunday.
 However, we do have some weekend long forays where we stay in cabins, yurts, or a campsite, for Friday and Saturday nights.

-We are trying something new for the 2016-2017 season.
-Below is our tentative schedule.
-We have standardized the dates and times that Online Registration will open.
-For single day forays, Online registration will always open on the Monday prior to the foray at 11 am.
-This way, everyone can plan in advance.
-The Registration Announcement and Foray Registration Form will be posted to the CMS Blog on the homepage of this website.
-The schedule below will be updated as the season progresses and we obtain more commitments from Foray Leaders and Co-Leaders.
+Below is the foray schedule for the 2017/2018 mushroom season.
+The schedule will be updated as the season progresses and we obtain more commitments from Foray Leaders and Co-Leaders.
+The Registration Announcement and Foray Registration Form will be posted to the CMS Blog on the Homepage of this website, plus a foray announcement will be emailed to all persons on the CMS Newsletter list.
 You will also find Forays and Registration dates on the CMS Calendar.
 The best way to guarantee a spot on a foray is to volunteer to Co-lead – find out more on our Volunteer Page.

-November 11th – Foray with Bruce Newhouse – Registration opens 11 am on November 6th – Here
+November 11th – Coast Range Foray with Bruce Newhouse – Registration opens 11 am on November 6th – Click Here

-November 18th – Thanksgiving Foray – Registration opens 11 am on November 13th – Here
+November 18th – Thanksgiving Foray with Joe Spivack- Registration opens 11 am on November 13th – Click Here

-December TBD – Candy Cap Foray with Harriet – Registration opens 11 am on TBD – Here
+December 2nd – Candy Cap Foray with Ron & Sandy – Registration opens 11 am on November 27th – Click Here

 Equipment and Gear needed